apache/flink/docs/dev/libs/gelly/library_methods.md

 hub score, and authority score.
 Termination is configured by the number of iterations and/or a convergence threshold on the iteration sum of the change in scores over all vertices.

+* `setIncludeZeroDegreeVertices`: whether to include zero-degree vertices in the iterative computation
 * `setParallelism`: override the operator parallelism

 ### PageRank